w3c/aria-at-app/CONTRIBUTING.md

 ## Reviewing pull requests, merging, and deploying

 All pull requests require code review from a maintainer before merging.
-Maintainers are responsible for merging pull requests into the protected `develop` branch.
+Maintainers are responsible for merging pull requests into the protected `main` branch.
-Maintainers will periodically deploy the `develop` branch to the [staging environments](https://github.com/w3c/aria-at-app/wiki).
+Maintainers will periodically deploy the `main` branch to the [staging environments](https://github.com/w3c/aria-at-app/wiki).

 ## License
-When you submit code changes, your submissions are understood to be under the same [W3C Document License](https://github.com/w3c/aria-at-app/blob/develop/LICENSE.md) that covers the project.
+When you submit code changes, your submissions are understood to be under the same [W3C Document License](https://github.com/w3c/aria-at-app/blob/main/LICENSE.md) that covers the project.
 Feel free to contact the maintainers if that's a concern.